 British colonists received payment for each Penobscot Native they killed – 50 pounds for adult male scalps, 25 for adult female scalps, and 20 for scalps of boys and girls under the age of 12.
 Sadly, there’s no telling how many Native Americans were killed as a result of this policy.

 As the European settlers expanded westward from Massachusetts, violent conflicts over territory only multiplied.
 In 1784, one British traveler to the U.S. noted that “White Americans have the most rancorous antipathy to the whole race of Indians; and nothing is more common than to hear them talk of extirpating them totally from the face of the earth, men, women, and children.”

-And as the 18th century turned into the 19th, the government programs of conquest and extermination only grew more organized and more official.
-Perhaps chief among these initiatives was the Indian Removal Act of 1830, which called for the removal of the Cherokee, Chickasaw, Choctaw, Creek, and Seminole from their territories in the Southeast.
+As the 18th century turned into the 19th, the government programs of conquest and extermination grew more organized and more official.
+Chief among these initiatives was the Indian Removal Act of 1830, which called for the removal of the Cherokee, Chickasaw, Choctaw, Creek, and Seminole Tribes from their territories in the Southeast.

 Between 1830 and 1850, the government forced nearly 100,000 Native Americans off of their homelands.
-The dangerous journey to “Indian Territory” in present-day Oklahoma is referred to as the “Trail of Tears,” on which thousands died of cold, hunger, and disease.
+The dangerous journey to “Indian Territory” in present-day Oklahoma is referred to as the “Trail of Tears,” where thousands died of cold, hunger, and disease.

 Time and again, when white Americans wanted native land, they simply took it.
 The 1848 California gold rush, for example, brought 300,000 people to Northern California from the East Coast, South America, Europe, China, and elsewhere.